uCiC-app/slate/source/includes/_comments.md

 ]
 ```

 This endpoint retrieves the comments for a card.
+Comments are sorted in descending createdAt order.

 ### HTTP Request